 7. Think about the future

-Even if you’re having too much fun being a student in Australia, it doesn’t mean you should neglect making some plans for your future, especially if you wish to remain in this country.
+Even if you’re having too much fun being a student in Australia, it doesn’t mean you should neglect to make some plans for your future, especially if you wish to remain in this country.
 Consider taking another course if you want to continue studying.
 However, make sure you meet all the requirements of the course and that you are financially capable of paying all fees and meeting the cost of living expenses.
 Keep in mind that you will have to renew or apply for a new student visa in due time before your current one expires to avoid a lot of hassles.
 Make sure you look into other possible options such as getting a PR or even an Australian skilled independent visa.

 Whether you plan on staying for a long time or just have a short stint in Australia, make sure you make the most of your stay here as a student: get a qualification from your course and have fun whenever and wherever possible!